omega8cc/boa/ROADMAP.md

 ## MAJOR NEW FEATURES RELEASED IN BOA LTS/PRO

+- **Documentation Consolidation**: Convert legacy and built-in docs into a unified Grav CMS site
 - **Backdrop CMS Support**: First-class platform — site lifecycle, bee CLI, safe Drupal 7 upgrades
 - **Import from Classic Ægir**: Import from remote Ægir servers (Nginx or Apache) with per-site revert
 - **HTTP/3 on QUIC with KTLS Magic**: Strap in, your sites are getting an F1 engine